Repair when Not in Use

 1. Here are some solutions for internal leaks (water draining into bowl):

-1. Check refill tube first: If refill tube is inserted too far into the overflow pipe, pull it out and reattach to outside of overflow pipe.
+- Check refill tube first: If refill tube is inserted too far into the overflow pipe, pull it out and reattach to outside of overflow pipe.
 This should keep the tube from entering the overflow pipe and often stop an internal leak from the tank to bowl and prevent “ghost flushing”.

-2. Inspect flapper for visible damage/debris: Wipe flapper and surface area of flush valve clean.
+- Inspect flapper for visible damage/debris: Wipe flapper and surface area of flush valve clean.
 Replace flapper if this does not resolve toilet running.
 If you are unsure which size of flapper you need, please click here: Determine size of toilet flapper

-4. Replace entire flush valve if steps a and b do not resolve issue.
+- Replace entire flush valve if steps a and b do not resolve issue.
 We recommend the K-507A-008 for a 2″ toilet and the 540AKR for a 3″ toilet.

-If you need to replace any of the toilet parts, why not get Fluidmaster’s Everything Kit includes everything you need to fix your toilet in one purchase?
+To replace any of the toilet parts, why not get Fluidmaster’s Everything Kit includes everything you need to fix your toilet in one purchase?

-If you are in Canada and have a 3″ flush valve toilet, we recommend both the 540AKR Flush Valve and the 400H Fill Valve
+If you are in Canada and have a 2″ flush valve toilet, we recommend the 2″ Everything Kit or if you have a 3″ flush valve toilet, we recommend both the 540AKR Flush Valve and the 400H Fill Valve

 2. Here are some solutions for water visible outside toilet: